datapastry/datapastry.github.io/_posts/2019-08-08-what-your-data-scientist-should-be-doing.md

 Or will your data scientist be creating marketing segments to be used in campaigns run by your lead generation function?

 Model productionisation (or “deployment”) is a large topic in its own right but it doesn’t necessarily have to be complex, at least in the first iteration.

-Productionisation of your model _might_ need a data engineer but it isn’t always essential.
+You _might_ need a data engineer but it isn’t always essential.

 If you’re just starting out with machine learning then we’d recommend hiring a data scientist who can at least do the basics of model deployment, especially in situations where the data science function isn’t yet mission-critical.